Digital Learning –

 Simply put, digital learning refers to the digitalization of the whole learning experience and it includes social learning, virtual discussions, online assessments, professionalization workshops, etc.

-Digital learning is NOT just the digitalization of content!
+• Digital learning is not just the digitalization of content.

-Digital learning is NOT just the use of digital devices
+• Digital learning is not just the use of digital devices.

-Digital Learning — The New Normal (Why Digital Learning)
+Digital Learning — The New Normal

 Accessibility

-With remote working becoming the norm, L&D professionals have been focussing on ways to make corporate training more accessible and that is where digital learning enters.
 Digital learning uses technology in every aspect of the learning journey.
 This includes the mode of instruction, the availability of the learning materials, and tracking and analyzing the progress.
 And the use of technology makes learning more accessible – it is made available anywhere and anytime.

 Affordability

-Affordability has always been one of the major concerns for L&D professionals.
-Digital learning addresses this very concern.
-With digital learning, the costs for transportation, infrastructure, and the cost for upgrading digital materials are significantly less.
-More than anything, digital learning saves a lot of time for employees commuting for training.
-The hours saved can be converted into productivity.
-This way, digital learning is not just affordable but also offers good ROI.
+With digital learning, the time and costs of transportation, infrastructure, and the cost of upgrading digital materials significantly decrease.
+The hours saved can be utilized productively.
+This way, digital learning is not just affordable but also offers improved ROI.

 Adaptability

-Handling their job and focussing on learning and development can be a little difficult for employees.
-Managing both can be much easier when the learning is made more flexible and digital learning offers this very adaptability.
-With digital learning, not only is the learning available whenever required, but the learner is also able to decide the pace of their learning and go over the session if required.
-This adaptability makes learning more efficient.
+Handling their job and focusing on learning and development can be a little difficult for employees.
+Managing both can be much easier when the learning is made more flexible.
+Thanks to digital learning for offering this very adaptability!

-Digital Learning Formats Organizations Prefer for Training
+Preferred Digital Learning Formats

 There are several formats that can be used to impart digital learning.
 Some of the most engaging formats include: